benharmonics/MonteCarlo/README.md

   Note that Python is <i><b>much</b></i> slower than C and especially Julia.
 Thus, the number of iterations is  much lower.</p>

 <h3>piestimate.jl</h3>
-<p>Note that you will need the Julia REPL to run this script.
+<p>Note that you will need to install Julia to run this script.
 In the terminal, check with</p>

 <code>julia --version</code>

 <p>to see if you have Julia installed.
-If you do, simply run the file with</p>
+Once you do, simply run the file with</p>

 <code>julia piestimate.jl</code>

 <p>while in the directory where the file is located.<br>
-Note how the speed boost, even compared to the parallel program in C!</p>
+Amazing how quickly the program runs, even compared to the parallel program in C!</p>